Scientists Identify Key Structural Qualities that Distinguish Novel Anticancer Agent

-BUFFALO, NY — A team led by Fengzhi Li, PhD, of Roswell Park Cancer Institute has reported significant new findings regarding the chemical structure of the novel anticancer agent FL118.
+BUFFALO, NY — A team led by Fengzhi Li, PhD, of Roswell Park Comprehensive Cancer Center has reported significant new findings regarding the chemical structure of the novel anticancer agent FL118.
 The research, which included comparative analysis of the agent and several similar compounds, confirms the broad, superior antitumor activity of FL118 and suggests promising directions for further studies.

 In September 2012, Dr. Li and colleagues published their first findings identifying FL118 as a promising anticancer agent with unique mechanisms of action and favorable toxicity profiles.
 The small molecule is structurally similar to camptothecin, a component in the bark and stem of a tree native to China that has long been a traditional Chinese remedy for cancer.
 While thousands of agents based on camptothecin have been synthesized, and two of these analogs — irinotecan and topotecan — have been approved for treatment of many solid-tumor cancers, these compounds typically are highly toxic to healthy cells, and not all of them have proven effective as anticancer agents.